 No Products in the Cart

+Particulate matter are usually PM 10 and PM 2.5.
 PM is an umbrella term used for airborne particles, where PM 2.5 and PM 10 are what we most commonly hear.
 The number to the right of PM indicates the aerodynamic diameter of the particles.
+Here, PM 10 and PM2.5 depicts the size of particulate matter.
 Therefore, PM10 refers to particles with an aerodynamic diameter smaller than 10 μm, and PM2.5 refers to particles with an aerodynamic diameter smaller than 2.5 μm.

-PM may be either directly emitted from sources (primary particles) or formed in the atmosphere through chemical reactions of gases (secondary particles) such as sulphur dioxide (SO2), nitrogen oxides (NOX), and certain organic compounds.
+PM 10 and PM 2.5 may be either directly emitted from sources (primary particles) or formed in the atmosphere through chemical reactions of gases (secondary particles) such as sulphur dioxide (SO2), nitrogen oxides (NOX), and certain organic compounds.
 These organic compounds can be emitted by both natural or from man-made sources such as heavy manufacturing, combustion, construction sites, roadways, fires and other industrial activities.

 Harmful Effects of PM2.5 & PM10